 The Rainbow contained two separate data buses controlled by the Zilog Z80 and the Intel 8088 respectively.
 The buses exchanged information via a shared 62 KB memory.
 When not executing 8-bit code, the Zilog Z80 was used for floppy disk access.
 The 8088 bus was used for control of all other subsystems, including graphics, hard disk access, and communications.
 While it may have been theoretically possible to load Z80 binary code into the Rainbow to execute alongside 8088 code, this procedure has never been demonstrated.

-The 8088 could also be upgraded with an NEC V-20 chip, but it involved either doing an E-PROM hack (published) or manually selecting the boot mode each time.
+The 8088 could also be upgraded with an NEC V-20 chip, resulting in about 10-15% speed improvement, but it involved either doing an E-PROM hack (published) or manually selecting the boot mode each time.
 (It was due to the V-20 being so much faster, and the post used a step/increment timing sequence, the system would respond faster than the number of clock cycles it was told to wait until looking for a response.)

 The 100A model shipped with 64 KB memory on the motherboard, while the 100B had 128 KB memory on the motherboard.
 Daughterboards were available from Digital Equipment Corporation that could increase system memory with up to an additional 768 KB for a total 892 KB for the 100B or 828 KB for the 100A.
 The difference in max memory was due to the difference in initial memory configuration.

 The system was triple boot (in BIOS, and could be set for automatic default boot preference on 100+) and booted in either CP/M, DOS, or VT100 mode.
 When booted in DOS, the Z-80 acted as an I/O co-processor for the 8088 side, and visa-versa for CP/M mode.